last updated 29/12/2019

 - Use a fridge cover to help insulate the fridge.

-- Wrap your fridge in blankets or sleeping bags or any other insulating material.
+- Wrap your fridge in blankets or sleeping bags or any other insulating material but take care to not obstruct cooling fans or ventilation.

 Safety note: Inverters produce high voltages which can cause harm or death.
 Install according to instructions provided by the inverter manufacturer.
 Ensure the inverter cannot be exposed to moisture, dirt or dust.
 Connect loads directly to the inverter outlet to avoid the requirement of any permanent 240V distribution within the vehicle.
 If permanent 240V distribution is required this must be installed and checked by a certified electrician and must conform with relevant standards.